Arash217/OBA-browser-technologies-1819/README.md

 By disabling the custom font, the default sans-serif font of the browser will be used.
-While this is not a big issue since the Open Sans is a sans-serif font, it would be nicer to have a fallback that would look similar to Open Sans and not the default font of the browser that could cause the website to look different on different systems/browsers.
+While this is not a big issue since the Open Sans is a sans-serif font, it would be nicer to have a fallback that would look similar to Open Sans and not the default font of the browser that would cause the website to look different on different systems/browsers.

 #### Solution(s)
 Added the Verdana font family as fallback.
 The sans-serif fallback is still used as the last fallback.